Code-the-Dream-School/intro-to-programming/instructions/section-2/lesson-2-1.md

 ![Fork Assignment: Step 3](../assets/fork-assignment/step-3.jpg)

-Click the "Code" button and copy the URL for your repository:
+Click the "Code" button, select HTTPS (NOT SSH which is underlined in this image) and copy the URL for your repository:

 ![Fork Assignment: Step 4](../assets/fork-assignment/step-4.jpg)